Skip to content

 3. Have an amazing demo reel

 Your demo reel is your passport to the industry.
 Pick a few pieces of work and perfect them as best you can for your demo reel.
 Show versatility and your process.
-Keep it short (under 2 minutes!) and make sure your contact details are on there!
+Keep it short (under 2 minutes!), and make sure your contact details are on there!

-As you gain more practice with the different types of game design, you may find you’re more drawn specifically to building levels or worlds for example.
+As you gain more practice with the different types of game design, you may find you’re more drawn specifically to building levels or worlds, for example.
 If that’s the kind of work you’d like to end up in, include work which reflect your main interests.

-Ensure the work you’re including is allowed to be publicly shown, and is not subject to an NDA (non-disclosure agreement).
-Also consider your soundtrack choices carefully, as you don’t want the music to distract from your work.
+Ensure the work you’re including is allowed to be publicly shown and is not subject to an NDA (non-disclosure agreement).
+Also, consider your soundtrack choices carefully, as you don’t want the music to distract from your work.

 4. Education

+If you don’t have enough great content yet for a demo reel, consider upgrading your skills.
 Online tutorials are a great place to start learning, but if you want to get your skills to a professional standard and want feedback from an industry expert who knows what employers are looking for, research more formal game design and game development courses.

 CG Spectrum’s game design courses are taught by industry mentors who have worked on AAA titles at studios like EA and Ubisoft.
 It’s a career-focused curriculum that helps you prepare for a successful career in the industry.
-You’ll learn advanced game design for console, PC, mobile, esports, and multiplayer games, and get hands-on experience making your own playable levels using Unity and Unreal Engine.
+You’ll learn advanced game design for console, PC, mobile, esports, and multiplayer games and get hands-on experience making your own playable levels using Unity and Unreal Engine.

 The future of game design